csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

       - Drugs like Entacapone help Levodopa work longer.
 They block another enzyme (COMT) that breaks down Levodopa before it turns into dopamine, ensuring it stays active for a longer time and reduces "off" periods when symptoms return.
 - **Anticholinergics**: Useful for tremor in younger patients.
    - These drugs, such as Benztropine, help control tremors, especially in younger patients.
 They work by blocking a chemical called acetylcholine, which helps balance the brain’s signaling systems when dopamine levels are low.

+*Note: we do not have anything right now that actually stops the disease as much as they are treating the symptoms of the disease.*

+### How Dopamine Treatments Can Cause Further Issues: Dyskinesia and Beyond:
+- In Parkinson’s disease, the brain loses cells that produce dopamine, a chemical critical for smooth and controlled movements.
+Medications like levodopa are often used to replace dopamine, which helps reduce the hallmark symptoms of Parkinson’s, such as tremors, stiffness, and slowness.
+However, while these treatments are highly effective, they can sometimes lead to further complications, including a movement disorder called dyskinesia.

+**What Is Dyskinesia?**
+- Dyskinesia refers to involuntary, erratic, and often excessive movements, such as twitching, writhing, or jerking motions.
+These movements can range from mild to severe and are different from the tremors typically seen in Parkinson’s disease.

+**Why Does Dyskinesia Happen?**
+- Dyskinesia is thought to result from fluctuations in dopamine levels caused by the way Parkinson’s medications work:

+   - Levodopa Peaks and Troughs: Levodopa, the most common treatment, gets converted to dopamine in the brain.
+But its effects don’t last all day, leading to periods of high dopamine (peaks) and low dopamine (troughs).
+These fluctuations disrupt the brain’s ability to regulate movement.
+   - Long-Term Use: Over time, as Parkinson’s progresses, the brain’s ability to store and use dopamine efficiently decreases.
+This makes the effects of levodopa more erratic, increasing the likelihood of dyskinesia.
+   - Oversensitivity to Dopamine: The brain can become overly sensitive to dopamine, especially in areas responsible for movement.
+This heightened sensitivity can trigger involuntary movements.
+   - Note: sometimes you see the same effects with anti-psychotics

 ### B. Non-Pharmacological Treatments
 - **Physical Therapy**: